Deep Koopman Learning using Noisy Data: Appendix

 \subsubsection{DNNs architecture}

-The DNN architectures of method DKND and DKL used in this paper are presented in Table \ref{penDNN-table}.
+The DNN architectures of method DKND and DK used in this paper are presented in Table \ref{penDNN-table}.
 We refer to \url{https://pytorch.org/docs/stable/nn.html} for the definition of functions $Linear()$, $ReLU()$ and we denote layer$^i$ as the $i$-th layer of the DNN and $Linear([n, m])$ denotes a linear function with a weight matrix of shape $n\times m$.

-Since for the DKND and DKL methods, the input of its DNN observable function is the measured state $\vy_t$ and the input of the MLP method is a stacked vector of $[\vy_t', \vu_t']'$ we show the DNNs structure of the MLP method in the following table.
+Since for the DKND and DK methods, the input of its DNN observable function is the measured state $\vy_t$ and the input of the MLP method is a stacked vector of $[\vy_t', \vu_t']'$, we show the DNN structure of the MLP method in the following table.